ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

      in the response.

    Further values may be added in the future.

-supported-ciphersuites
-: The supported-ciphersuites parameter lists the ciphersuites supported by the TAM.
-If this parameter is not present, it is to be treated the same as if it contained all ciphersuites defined in this document that are listed as "MUST".
-Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 supported-freshness-mechanisms
 : The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TAM.